ddmitov/camel-harness/README.md

 ```

 * **errorFunction:**
-  This is the name of the function that will be executed to read error codes from a Perl script.
+  This is the name of the function that will be executed to read errors from a Perl script.
   The only argument passed to this function is the ```error``` object.
 Example:

 ```javascript